jp213/Movie-Clustering/README.md

 # Movie Clustering
 Thinkful Unsupervised Learning Capstone

-This is my unsupervised learning research project for Thinkful's Data Science Flex boot camp.
+This is my unsupervised learning research project for Thinkful's Data Science program camp.
 The models, in essence, are the basis of movie recommender systems.

 Research Goals:
 1. Identify similar movies based on movie characteristics.